 Third-party contractors are responsible for inspecting, repairing, and replacing any owned emergency (i.e., fire extinguishers) and monitoring equipment (i.e., air monitoring equipment).
 Third-party contractors will maintain procedures for using, inspecting, repairing, and replacing owned emergency and monitoring equipment that is consistent with the manufacturer's requirements.
-Third-party contractor employees who are responsible for this equipment will be trained in procedures for using, inspecting, and replayer.
+Third-party contractor employees who are responsible for this equipment will be trained in procedures for using, inspecting, and repairing owned equipment by their employer.